mrowe/mikerowecode.com/_posts/2005-04-25-MultiBoot.md

+---
+layout: post
-Booting many operating systems on one box
+title: Booting many operating systems on one box
+---

 My main workstation PC has two physical IDE hard disks.
 Since one of them is about 60G (and I don't have that many mp3s), I figured I may